JimDuggan/pysd2r/README.md

 * pysd.read_vensim()
 * model.run()

-The API provide by pysd2r includes the following functions (for list of parameters type ?*function_name* in R):
+The API provide by pysd2r includes the following functions (for list of parameters type ?*function_name* in R) which call the mapping functions in pysd.

 * **get_python_info()** - Returns the python version currently used by reticulate
 * **pysd_connect()** - Creates an object to facilitate interaction with pysd